vrtbl/passerine/src/compiler/PATTERNS.md

 print seven
 ```

-- Patterns need to be passed through to the CST
+- CSTPatterns need to be passed through to the CST
 - when the CST is compiling patterns it's essentially creating a set of destructors and assignments.

 Variables need to be declared onto the stack before assignment. this is because variables, when undefined, are saved onto the topmost item. but if there are no new variables declared, one of two bad things could happen: